erinrwhite/jadeite/_posts/2014-04-24-what-i-mean-when-i-say-fail-open.md

 I’m proud to be included in [RVANews’ advice to soon-to-be college grads](http://rvanews.com/features/advice-for-soon-to-be-college-grads/111934) today.
 We were asked to give tweet-length advice.
 Here’s mine:

-> <span style="color: #383838;">Life gets a lot easier once you realize that nobody really knows what’s going on.
-Go forth with confidence, breathe, and fail open.</span>
+> Life gets a lot easier once you realize that nobody really knows what’s going on.
+Go forth with confidence, breathe, and fail open.

 “Fail open” is a term that comes from the IT world.
 In security practices, it means something like, if the system fails, give the user access to the system anyway.
 It’s not a wildly popular IT security principle but it works a little better with humans.